scivision/linguist-python/README.md

 ghLinguist parses text output from
 [GitHub Linguist](https://github.com/github/linguist#using-emacs-or-vim-modelines),
 which is a Ruby program.
+We call `github-linguist` executable since `linguist` overlaps with QT Lingiust.

 ### Linux prereqs
 If you don't already have RubyGems setup on Linux: